jontrulson/conquest/docs/conquest-guide.md

 By default, all planets, with the exception of Altair, Hell, and Jinx, must be taken in order to conquer the universe.

-Note with the latest version of Conquest (tentatively called V9.0), all of this is configurable by the Server Operator.
+NOTE:  With the latest version of Conquest (tentatively called V9.0), all of this is configurable by the Server Operator.
 The Operator can define a Universe where any planet is a Home planet or Core Planet.